 TYPO3 v14: Changes for Developers

-If you are upgrading EXT:solr to TYPO3 v14 / Fluid 5.0, the following points, among others, are relevant according to SKILL and upstream:
+If you are bringing EXT:solr to TYPO3 v14 / Fluid 5.0, the following points, among others, are relevant according to SKILL and Upstream:

-- Fluid 5.0: Search templates and facet partials require strictly typed ViewHelper arguments, no underscore-prefixed template variables – check your custom overrides.
+- Fluid 5.0: Search templates and facet partials now use strictly typed ViewHelper arguments and no underscore-prefixed template variables – check your custom overrides.

 TypoScriptFrontendController: Custom indexers or plugins that use$GLOBALS['TSFE']must migrate to request attributes / the new frontend simulation.- TCA: